 The Dispatcher by John Scalzi

 One of the most popular audiobooks on Audible is The Dispatcher.
-It’s narrated by the amazing Zachary Quinto who brings the characters in this weird world to life.
+This series is narrated by the amazing Zachary Quinto, who brings the characters in this weird world to life.
 A must-listen!

 Pride and Prejudice by Jane Austen

 Not only since the Wheel of Time series are we all absolutely in love with Rosamund Pike.
 So, her version of Pride and Prejudice by Jane Austen is an absolute must-listen as well!